Šulinkatte: Worship

 Oldest known attestations of Šulinkatte, such as the text CTH 516.B, come from the fifteenth or fourteenth century BCE.
 His main cult center was the sparsely attested city Tamarmara, located in central Anatolia.
-The tablet CTH 516 is a ritual focused on him originating in this city, attributed to the priest Tarḫini.
+The aforementioned text is a ritual focused on him originating in this city, attributed to the priest Tarḫini.
 He had two festivals in this city as well, one in the beginning of the year and another in fall.